UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Renewable OptionsYes (100% wind/solar plans available)Yes (Green plans available)

-App RatingHighly rated in app storesSolid but somewhat lower app ratings than TXU in many recent reviews
+App RatingHighly rated in app storesSolid but consistently lower than TXU

-While both companies offer stability and similar contract terms, they target slightly different needs.
-TXU Energy generally offers a more robust digital experience and plans that reward heavy usage, making it a favorite for large family homes.
-Direct Energy often appeals to customers looking for straightforward, fixed-rate plans without complex tiered credits.
+While both companies offer long-term stability and similar contract terms, they aggressively target slightly different household needs.
+TXU Energy generally offers a much more robust digital experience, a valuable satisfaction guarantee, and plans that reward heavy energy consumption, making it a favorite for large family homes.
+Direct Energy, conversely, often appeals to customers looking for straightforward, fixed-rate plans without complex tiered credits or those who need flexible prepaid options.

 Comparing Rates and “Real” Costs